 - 5.6.4 Bow chain stopper shall be capable of holding the chain of 76 mm in diameter in closed position and shall be designed so that in the open position the said segment of chain and its connection details would freely pass through.
 The upper yield stress of bow stopper material shall be determined based on the load of at least 2,0 SWL. - 5.6.5 Bow chain stoppers shall be located between 2,7 and 3,7 m inboard from the bow fairleads, provided the bow fairlead, stopper and vertical roller (if any) or the winch drum or capstan drum shall be aligned. - 5.6.6 In way of the chain stopper location the deck shall be sufficiently strengthened to withstand horizontal loads equal to 2,0 SWL. - 5.6.7 The chain stopper shall remain in the closed position when the driving energy disappears.
-The chain stopper shall be manually driven to be opened. - 5.6.8 A single bow fairlead shall be located at the ship centerline.
+The chain stopper shall be manually driven to be opened. - 5.6.8 Smit type towing bracket fittings shall not be used as bow chain stoppers. - 5.6.9 A single bow fairlead shall be located at the ship centerline.
 Where two fairleads are fitted they shall be arranged symmetrically on each side of ship's centerline at a distance of 2 to 3 m between them.

-The fairlead shall be oval or round in shape, the radius of fairlead rounding shall be at least 3.5 of the chain diameters.
+The fairlead shall be oval or round in shape, the radius of fairlead rounding shall be at least 3,5 of the chain diameters.

-The upper yield stress of fairlead material shall be determined based on the load of at least 2,0 SWL as specified in 5.6.3.
+The upper yield stress of fairlead material shall be determined based on the load of at least $2,0 \ SWL$ as specified in 5.6.3.

-Hull strengthenings in way of the bow fairlead shall be calculated to take up the load equal to 2.0~SWL directed at an angle of $\pm 45^{\circ}$ in the horizontal plane and $\pm 15^{\circ}$ in the vertical plane from the fairlead axis.
+Hull strengthenings in way of the bow fairlead shall be calculated to take up the load equal to 2,0 SWL directed at an angle of $\pm 45^{\circ}$ in the horizontal plane and $\pm 15^{\circ}$ in the vertical plane from the fairlead axis.

-- 5.6.9 The arrangement components which are in contact with the chafing chain shall be protected by materials precluding spark formation. - 5.6.10 BLS mooring machinery shall comply with the requirements of 1.2, 6.1, 6.4, Part IX "Machinery". - 5.6.11 BLS traction winch shall be fitted with a manual drive of drum for release of the hawser when the driving energy disappears.
+- 5.6.10 The arrangement components which are in contact with the chafing chain shall be protected by materials precluding spark formation. - 5.6.11 BLS mooring machinery shall comply with the requirements of 1.2, 6.1, 6.4, Part IX "Machinery".

-- 5.6.12 Where a chain stopper is provided, the braking force of the automatic brake of BLS mooring machinery as required in 6.4.3.1, Part IX "Machinery" may be reduced to the value enabling paying out of the hawser with the constant tension equal to the rated pull of the drive. - 5.6.13 The pull at a reel of the mooring winch or capstan used for BLS operation with SPM shall be at least 147 kN. - 5.6.14 Where SPM pick-up rope is kept onboard, the winch storage drum used to stow the SPM pick-up rope shall be sufficient size to accommodate the rope of 150 m in length and of 80 mm in diameter.
+- 5.6.12 BLS traction winch shall be fitted with a manual drive of drum for release of the hawser when the driving energy disappears. - 5.6.13 Where a chain stopper is provided, the braking force of the automatic brake of BLS mooring machinery as required in 6.4.3.1, Part IX "Machinery" may be reduced to the value enabling paying out of the hawser with the constant tension equal to the rated pull of the drive. - 5.6.14 The pull at a reel of the mooring winch or capstan used for BLS operation with SPM shall be at least 147 kN. - 5.6.15 Where SPM pick-up rope is kept onboard, the winch storage drum used to stow the SPM pick-up rope shall be sufficient size to accommodate the rope of 150 m in length and of 80 mm in diameter. - 5.6.16 Upon request from the shipowner, the Register is prepared to certify that the vessel is specially fitted for compliance with Section 4.3 of "Mooring Equipment Guidelines (MEG 4)", published by the Oil Companies International Marine Forum, 2018, as amended. - 5.6.17 The chain bearing surface of the bow fairleads described in 4.3 of MEG 4 shall have a diameter at least seven times that of the associated chain.